Is Italian citizenship hard to get?

 Italian passport holders can travel visa-free to a significant number of countries.
 This ease of travel is a considerable advantage for both leisure and business purposes, reducing the bureaucracy and costs associated with obtaining visas.

-Common difficulties in the Italian consular process
+Common difficulties in the Italian citizenship process

 Take advantage of specialized assistance to secure your passport for a borderless future.